EU carmakers ‘days away’ from shutdown as China chip ban bites

 With the UK car industry focusing on electrification, the stakes are higher than ever.
 “A single missing chip can stop an entire production line,” says Professor David Bailey, automotive expert at the University of Birmingham.
 “You can’t just swap suppliers – every component has to be rigorously tested for safety and compatibility.”

-What British car manufacturers can do next
+What can British car manufacturers do?

 While much of the semiconductor supply chain sits beyond the UK’s borders, carmakers here aren’t powerless.
 Here are several ways British brands can protect themselves, and their customers, from the next chip crunch: